COMHIS/kungliga/antagomir/publicationyear.md

 ### Publication frequency

 Publication frequency is available for 1860 documents (1%).
+The links are invalid if the lists are empty.

 [Publication frequency accepted](output.tables/publication_frequency_discarded.csv)